otahontas/youtubetter/tracker/README.md

 ## Production

-Run production version with `npm start`.
-Server now runs in port 8080.
+Tools you need:

+- Docker
+- Docker-compose

+Build and start service detached by running `docker-compose up -d`.
+Server starts in localhost port 8080.
+When you need to build a new version, run `docker-compose build`.